-Extravasation
+Extravasation risk

-Contrast dyes (liquids) that are given to patients having a scan are usually given by injection into a vein in your arm or hand.
+Contrast dyes (liquids) that are given to patients having an MR or CT scan are usually given by injection into a vein in your arm or hand.
 Occasionally the injection may leak out from your vein into the tissues under the skin - this is known as extravasation.

-If this has happened, you may experience a stinging sensation where the contrast has gone into the tissue and it can be painful.
+If this has happened, you may experience a stinging sensation where the contrast has gone into the tissue, and it can be painful.
 This will usually wear off after about 30 minutes.